With the world becoming more cluttered and complex, many people opt for simpler lifestyles and smaller homes.

 Idaho

-Idaho allows prefabricated and on-site built dwellings, and they should be around 150 sq.
-Ft.
-These houses should comply with HUD safety standards.
+Idaho allows prefabricated and on-site-built dwellings, which should be around 150 sq.
+Ft. and comply with HUD safety standards.

 -